 Certifications: Nana’s Gluten Free Cookie Bars are Certified Kosher Pareve and Certified Gluten-Free.

-Dietary Notes: By ingredients, Nana’s Gluten Free Cookie Bars are dairy-free / non-dairy, egg-free, gluten-free, nut-free, peanut-free, soy-free, vegan / plant-based, and vegetarian.
-Nonetheless, check with the company on their manufacturing processes for all varieties if potential allergen cross-contamination is an issue for you.
-Processes and labeling are subject to change at any time for any company / product.
+Dietary Notes: By ingredients, Nana’s Gluten Free Cookie Bars are dairy-free / non-dairy, egg-free, gluten-free, nut-free, peanut-free, soy-free, vegan, and vegetarian.*

 For More Product Information: Visit the Nana’s Cookie Company website at www.nanascookiecompany.com.